-Patrick Seifter is a native Arizonan from Cochise County originally, and has been a political activist for over fifteen years.
-He is also a painter that has had pieces featured in exhibits including the Scottsdale Museum of Contemporary Art (SMOCA), and has a degree in history from ASU's College of Letters and Sciences.
+Patrick Seifter is a native Arizonan from Cochise County originally and has been an activist for over fifteen years.
+He is also a painter that has had pieces featured in exhibits including the Scottsdale Museum of Contemporary Art (SMOCA) and has a degree in history from ASU's College of Letters and Sciences.

 "This past year , in the Democratic Party, we saw the daughter of the first African-American President cast her vote for the first woman major party nominee for President, a nominee who won a primary against the most successful Jewish presidential candidate in American history."

 That is the type of Democratic Party Patrick strives to foster in LD 24.
 He was elected chair in November of 2016 and will work to ensure that LD 24 remains one of the most inclusive, accessible, and active districts in the state.

 Krista Pacion likes stories, like the one where she met her future husband while volunteering for the Howard Dean campaign in 2003.
 Or there's the one where she introduced Howard Dean at a women's forum in 2005, left to change for the big Democratic dinner that night, got into an accident--guy ran a stop sign--went to St. Joe's (the same hospital she was born in, yeah, she's a native Arizonan!), saw Governor Napolitano visiting a patient, then got discharged and went to the Democratic dinner anyway--because why not?--where she met AG Terry Goddard and Howard Dean because somehow in all the work of 2005, she was awarded the Democratic Precinct Committee Person of the Year award.
 True Story.